YangKeao/auxv-pid/README.md

 #### Using `getauxval`

 Because the underlying `getauxval` C function is weakly linked, and only available on Linux, access to it is done via the trait `Getauxval` to provide some indirection.
 On `target_os="linux"`, the struct `NativeGetauxval` will be available, and that will call through to `getauxval` if it is available and return an appropriate error if it is not.
+That means it should be safe to try it if you're not sure your glibc has the function, etc.

-On all OSs, you can use `NotFoundGetauxval`.
+On all OSs, if you want a no-op sort of implementation (for use on non-Linux OSs, etc), you can use `NotFoundGetauxval`.
 It (surprise!) always returns the error that indicates that the requested type was not found.
-Of course, you can also use any other stub implementation of the trait that you choose for testing, etc.
+Of course, you can also use write your own stub implementation of the trait for testing.

 #### Using procfs